Browse Teaching and Admin Jobs in Seguin

 - Develop and implement lesson plans that fulfill campus expectations in alignment with appropriate pacing guide(s).

-- Prepare lessons that reflect accommodations for differences in student learning styles as well as various levels of rigor appropriate for student success.
+-Prepare lessons that reflect accommodations for differences in student learning styles and various levels of rigor appropriate for student success.

-- Work cooperatively with other members of the staff as needed to determine instructional goals, curriculum objectives, and methods according to district requirements.
+-Work cooperatively with other staff members as needed to determine instructional goals, curriculum objectives, and methods according to district requirements.

-- Conduct ongoing assessment of student achievement through formative and summative assessments.
+-Conduct ongoing assessments of student achievement through formative and summative assessments.

 Minor Job Duties and Responsibilities